vimc/montagu-api/spec/spec.md

                 "code": "IC-YellowFever",
                 "description": "Imperial College, Yellow Fever, PI: Tini Garske" },
-            "uploaded_by": "tgarske",
+            "uploaded_by": "tgarske"
-            "may_be_published": false
         }
     ]

-The `may_be_published` flag will be true if and only if:

-* The responsibility set is `approved`
-* The touchstone is `public` (note that even if the touchstone is `finished`, that's not enough)

 ## GET /touchstone/{touchstone-id}/estimates/{estimate-id}/
 Returns the full burden estimate data.

 If the touchstone is `open` then users without appropriate admin permissions can only see estimates that their modelling group has uploaded.
-If the touchstone is `finished` or `public` then all users can see all estimates.
+If the touchstone is `finished` then all users can see all estimates.
 There should not be any estimates if the touchstone is `in-preparation`.

 Schema: [`BurdenEstimateWithData.schema.json`](BurdenEstimateWithData.schema.json)